CthtufsPetProjects/google-cloud-function-gen2-template/README.md

 I prefer a declarative approach, and the entire infrastructure for this project is described using Terraform manifests.

+### Declarative diagrams

+I use diagrams to visualize the project's architecture and data flow.
+These diagrams are stored in the `docs` directory and can be generated using the `make diagrams` command.

+Create diagrams in the https://mermaid.live/ editor and then copy the generated code to the corresponding `.mmd` file.
+Pre-commit hook automaticaly detects changes in the `.mmd` files and generates `.svg` files.

+I prefer to store this generated SVGs in the README to easily understand the project structure.
+It helps a lot when you have a lot of services, and you need to understand the data flow quickly.
+Take a look on the section [Diagrams](#diagrams) for more details.

 ### Event Issuers:
 1. **HTTP Webhooks** – For triggering events based on external sources.
 2. **Queue publishing** – For sending messages to a queue for further processing by Google Cloud Functions.